The 12 modules of the education

 The Fourth Industrialization has a transformative impact on today’s supply chains, which need to be built more resilient and agile to withstand a multitude of sudden shocks.

-You will get an introduction to supply chain models and tools to adopt sustainable practices from sourcing to end consumption.
+You will learn about supply chain models and tools to adopt sustainable practices from sourcing to end consumption.

 During this course, the lecturer visits the headquarters of Carlsberg, the 6th biggest brewery in the world, and we learn about their thoughts and initiatives regarding their sustainable supply chain.